 All the software in the world won’t help if you can’t extract the data, interpret it, and present it in convincing reports.
 Your marketing and communications department may have a data geek to manage the process.
 But with the right tools, PR and social media professionals can learn not only to determine what needs to be measured, but to also create professional reports that best show off business value.

-Media intelligence platforms often include dashboards with data visualizations (such as graphs, heat maps, and word clouds) that you can easily export and include in your reporting.
+Media intelligence platforms like Meltwater often include dashboards with data visualizations (such as graphs, heat maps, and word clouds) that you can easily export and include in your reporting.
 Armed with this data, you’re ready to tell a data-driven story that illustrates your performance on a monthly, quarterly, annual, and ad hoc basis to prove the communication team’s business contributions.

 Before diving into what your reports should include, you may want to consider making a case for outside help.
-Whether you’re looking to take your reporting to the next level, or just getting started with data-driven PR, a consultant who specializes in measurement and reporting can help ensure you’re extracting the most relevant information and presenting it in a way that will clearly:
+Whether you’re looking to take your take your reporting to the next level, or just getting started with data-driven PR, a consultant who specializes in measurement and reporting can help ensure you’re extracting the most relevant information and presenting it in a way that will clearly:

 Industry-specific consultants help ensure clients are delivering boardroom-ready reports on a timely basis.
 Let’s face it, while keeping track of the data is invaluable for setting strategy and guiding day-to-day activity, carving out time for gathering and presenting it can be a challenge.
 Consultants can also develop more advanced competitive metrics, specific to various industries and business types.